Accession day: United Kingdom

 The present monarch, Charles III's, accession day is 8 September.
 Accession day is observed in the United Kingdom by the flying of specific flags and various official functions.
 In London, a Royal Salute is fired by the guns of the King's Troop, Royal Horse Artillery in Green Park and by the Honourable Artillery Company at the Tower of London.
 Salutes are also fired at Woolwich, Colchester, Edinburgh Castle, Stirling Castle, Cardiff, Belfast, York, Portsmouth, Plymouth and Dover Castle.

 Special services are required by canon in all cathedrals, churches, and chapels of the Church of England.
 The Book of Common Prayer provides options for a stand-alone Accession Day service, or for special propers by which any or all of the services of Matins, Evensong and Holy Communion may be altered for the day.
 The Church's more recent prayer book Common Worship does not provide a full form of service, but refers the user to the Book of Common Prayer; it does, however, provide propers for the Eucharist on Accession Day.
 Although not a legal requirement, special services are also held in some churches of other denominations.
 Divine Worship: The Missal provides the following Collect for use at Masses, Mattins, and Evensong in the Catholic Personal Ordinariate of Our Lady of Walsingham:

 Vatican City

 The Vatican counts the Anniversario dell'Elezione del Santo Padre, or the anniversary of the election of the reigning pontiff, among its statutory public holidays.
-Since 2014, the city-state has observed this holiday on 13 March, the anniversary of Pope Francis' election in 2013.
+Since 2026, the city-state has observed this holiday on 8 May, the anniversary of Pope Leo XIV's election in 2025.